sanity-io/next-sanity/packages/next-sanity/README.md

 You can [copy this template][webhook-template-revalidate-tag] to quickly add the webhook to your Sanity project.

-### Example implementation

-Check out the [Personal website template][personal-website-template] to see a feature-complete example of how `revalidateTag` is used together with Visual Editing.

 ### Debugging caching and revalidation

 To aid in debugging and understanding what's in the cache, revalidated, skipped, and more, add the following to your Next.js configuration file: